RuudWag/RuudWag.github.io/_posts/2020-11-15-welcome-to-jekyll.markdown

     2       5        297         10        857       1116         90
     3     355        177         20        141        298         90

 The vehicle routing problem is pretty easy to understand.
-In the c1_10_8 case we have a total of 1000 customers.
+In the c1_10_8 case you have a total of 1000 customers.
 Each customer has a x-coordinate and a y-coordinate.
-To calculate the distance we use the euclidean distance.
+To calculate the distance between two customers you use the euclidean distance.
 Furthermore each customer has a demand, ready time, due date and service time.
-We also have the number of vehicles available and the capacity of a given vehicle.
-In this problem all vehicles have the same capacity.
+You also have the number of vehicles available and the capacity of a given vehicle.
 The first goal of this problem is to minimize the number of vehicles and the secondary goal is to minimize the total distance traveled.

 The problem described here is called the VRPTW (Vehicle Routing Problem with Time Windows).
-In the literature we also have the CVRP, DCVRP, VRPPD, VRPDTW, VRPBTW, VRPB and probably many more.
-See the Wiki page for more info.
+In the literature you also have the CVRP, DCVRP, VRPPD, VRPDTW, VRPBTW, VRPB and probably many more.
+See the Wiki page (https://en.wikipedia.org/wiki/Vehicle_routing_problem) for more info.

 What makes it so interesting?

 The vehicle routing problem is a NP-Hard problem.
 This means that the time to find the optimal solution for this problem increases exponential with the size of the problem.
-For smaller problems we can find the optimal solution in reasonable time, but for 1000 customers it would probably take years to solve.
-To be able to solve those problems within reasonable time we use heuristics.
+For smaller problems you can find the optimal solution in reasonable time, but for 1000 customers it would probably take years to solve.
+To be able to solve those problems within reasonable time you use heuristics.
 A heuristic is a combination of practical methods to find a solution.
 An example would be that you start with an empty solution and insert each customer one by one until all customers are in a vehicle.
-We have no idea whether the solution found is the optimal solution.
+You have no idea whether the solution found is the optimal solution.
 The Gehring and Homberger instances were created in 2000, but even this year better heuristics were found for some of the instances.

 My research

 In September 2015, the time had come.
 I finished all my courses, and to get my master’s degree I had to write my master thesis.
 I have a few passions in my life; programming, the field of Operations Research and gaming.
 At that time I had a crappy laptop and no money to buy a new one.
 So, I came up with a master plan to write my master thesis about the vehicle routing problem.
 Instead of using the CPU to solve it I wanted to use the GPU.
 My professors accepted my proposal and luckily my parents where also convinced to invest in me and give me a brand-new computer with a Nvidia GTX 970 (self build ofcourse).

-So, I had my new computer, an idea and GTA V. Although I said I like programming, I did not have much experience with it.
+I had my new computer, an idea and GTA V. Although I said I like programming, I did not have much experience with it.
 After some research I figured out that using CUDA with c++ would be the best choice.
 I never used either of them, so that was going to be fun.
 Before continue reading, I must warn you.
 The code you are going to experience in this blog might hurt your eyes.
 But hey, in the end it worked and I was able to get my best solution.

 The algorithm